Diversity, Equality and Inclusion

 Declaration on Diversity

-The Declaration on Diversity, Equality and Inclusion is the focal point for the project.
-Through signing the Declaration, Science Council members are being asked to commit to promoting diversity and to help the Science Council achieve its strategic aim of a more diverse science workforce.
+Through signing the Declaration on Diversity, Equality and Inclusion , Science Council members are being asked to commit to promoting diversity and to help the Science Council achieve its strategic aim of a more diverse science workforce.
+All new member organisations are now expected to sign the declaration as part of their application for membership.

 Diversity, Equality and Inclusion Strategy Group